InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Mobile In-App Consent APIs v1.0 Final.md

 ## About the Transparency & Consent Framework <a name="About-the-Framework"></a>

-The scope of the technical working group?s initiative increased to include a technical industry solution to allow website operators to:
+The scope of the technical working group's initiative increased to include a technical industry solution to allow website operators to:
 1. Control the vendors they wish to allow to access their users? browsers (for setting and reading cookies) and process their personal data and disclose these choices to other parties in the online advertising ecosystem
 2. Seek user consent under the ePrivacy Directive (for setting cookies or similar technical applications that access information on a device) and/or the GDPR in line with applicable legal requirements and signal the consent status through the online advertising ecosystem